microsoft/sqldev/pages/go/ubuntu/go-ubuntu-1.md

 ## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for SQL Server

-{% include partials/install_sqlcmd_linux_sles.md %}
+{% include partials/install_sqlcmd_linux_ubuntu.md %}

-> You have successfully installed and setup GoLang and mssql-tools on your RHEL computer.
+> You have successfully installed and setup GoLang and mssql-tools on your Ubuntu computer.
 You now have everything you need to start writing your Go apps with SQL Server!